Issite/carbon-commute-calculator/docs/glossary.md

 : Aggregated metrics computed from saved trips and presets.
 Examples include lifetime emissions, average emissions per trip, and emissions by time window (day/week/month/year).

 Settings / Preferences
 : User-configurable options that control app behavior and what travel types or Vehicles are displayed/saved.
+Settings includes both pre-saved vehicles and app preferences.

 CO2 emissions / Carbon footprint
 : The calculated greenhouse gas impact of travel, typically expressed as kilograms or metric tons of CO2-equivalent for a trip or for an aggregated period.